 Original Fragrance Composition:

 So what does it smell like?
 Le Numero Cinq is classified as a floral fruity chypre fragrance for women.
-It begins with aldehydes, neroli, peach, hyacinth, jonquil and lily of the valley layered over rose, jasmine, orange blossom, ylang ylang and carnation, resting on a base of musk, castoreum, incense, amber and sandalwood.
+It begins with aldehydes, bergamot, neroli, peach, hyacinth, jonquil and lily of the valley layered over rose, jasmine, orange blossom, ylang ylang and carnation, resting on a base of musk, castoreum, incense, amber and sandalwood.

 • Top notes: white hyacinth, jonquil, aldehydes, neroli, bergamot, peach, lily of the valley, genet